 All document templates consist of a number of document parts.
-The Article template defines three parts: title, front_matter and contents.
-The order of these parts can be changed (although that makes little sense for the article template), and individual parts can optionally be hidden by setting the parts configuration option.
-The configuration above hides the front matter part (commented out using a semicolon), for example.
+The Article template defines only a single part (contents) where the Book template defines four.
+The order of the parts can be changed, and individual parts can optionally be hidden by overriding the parts configuration option.
+The configuration above hides the front and back matter parts (commented out using a semicolon), for example.
+Note that empty document parts will not be included in the document.
+For example, when there are no index entries and the index is thus empty, the back matter part is omitted.

 The template configuration also specifies which style sheet is used for styling document elements.
-The DocumentTemplate.stylesheet option takes the name of an installed style sheet (see rinoh --list-stylesheets) or the filename of a stylesheet file (.rts).
+The stylesheet option takes the name of an installed style sheet (see rinoh --list-stylesheets) or the filename of a stylesheet file (.rts).

-The language option sets the default language for the document.
-It determines which language is used for standard document strings such as section and admonition titles.
+The language option sets the default language for the document, which determines which language is used for standard document strings such as section and admonition titles.